 Offering Support During Domestic Violence Awareness Month

-Domestic violence is defined as physical, mental, verbal, emotional, sexual and financial abuse that takes place within an intimate relationship.
+Domestic violence is defined as physical, mental, verbal, emotional, sexual, and financial abuse that takes place within an intimate relationship.
 Domestic violence and abuse can happen to anyone, man or woman, whether it is husband and wife, boyfriend and girlfriend or to someone in a same-sex relationship.
-In fact, one in four women and one in ten men have experienced domestic violence in their intimate relationships.
+In fact, one in four women and one in seven men have experienced domestic violence in their intimate relationships.

 If you are concerned or struggling to find ways to help yourself or your loved ones that might be in this situation, here are some ways you can help:

 - Reassure.
 It is imperative in this situation that you know you or your loved one is not alone.
 Try saying something like this: “If you ever do decide to leave, here are your options.”
-There are reasons that people stay in these relationships, and it is because of lack of income or they don’t have a safe place to go.
+There are reasons that people stay in these relationships, it can be because of lack of income, or they don’t have a safe place to go.

 - Advocate.
 “Something you should never say to a survivor of domestic violence is ‘Why don’t you just leave?’ because it is never that easy.
 Be there for them and allow a space for them without judgement,” says Stolze.
 It is harder for survivors to leave, and know that it takes up to seven times for them to leave the relationship.
 Offer your loved one support and patience.